 A fetus can suffer several injuries that qualify as medical malpractice.
 Some injuries such as brain injuries, paralysis, and broken bones can be fatal.
 Although some of these injuries may be caused by something else, there are times when the doctor’s negligence constitutes medical malpractice.
 Sometimes doctors fail to take the necessary steps to treat a condition during pregnancy, which may cause harm to the fetus and to the mother.
 Also, there are times when doctors fail to identify birth defects or a serious condition such as HIV and lupus, which can be fatal to the fetus and mother as well.

 This is also a common type of medical malpractice.
-A common scenario is when a doctor doesn’t prescribe the right medication or fail to identify dangerous drug combinations.
+A common scenario is when a doctor doesn’t prescribe the right medication or fails to identify dangerous drug combinations.
 Sometimes the wrong medication is administered to the wrong patient.
 Yet the most common mistake involves the administration of an improper dose at a hospital.

 Some surgeons make mistakes in the operating room such as operating on the wrong patient or body part and leaving surgical equipment inside the body.
 Also, there may be negligence during post-op care, administering the wrong medications, or failing to provide the patient with the right steps to recovery.

 Medical malpractice cases are very complex to handle on your own.
 You will have to prove several things, including that you or your loved one has sustained injury or damage.
 Damages can be economic or noneconomic.
 Economic damages include medical costs, lost wages, and ongoing treatment.
 Noneconomic damages are related to pain and suffering.
-If you believe you or a loved one has suffered medical malpractice, contact a Sherman Oaks medical malpractice attorney today.
+If you believe you or a loved one has suffered medical malpractice, contact a California medical malpractice attorney today.
 Your attorney can handle your malpractice claim and ensure the best outcome of your case.
 Whether a professional or hospital was irresponsible, we will make sure they are held accountable for their negligent actions.